-- 1. In that part of the neighbourhood area where Kirklees Council is the local planning authority, proposals should follow the principles set out in Kirklees Council's latest guidance on highway design.
+- In that part of the neighbourhood area where Kirklees Council is the local planning authority, proposals should follow the principles set out in Kirklees Council's latest guidance on highway design.
 In the part of the Neighbourhood Area which is in the Peak District National Park Authority Area proposals should follow the principles set out in the Peak District National Park Authority Transport Design Guide. - 2.
-Traffic management interventions should be managed on the basis of two principles: - A user hierarchy which follows the hierarchy set out in Kirklees Local Plan Policy LP20 of: - a) pedestrians - b) cyclists - c) public transport - d) private vehicles; and - Minimal interventions that do not adversely impact on the historic environment and public realm. - 3.
-Any new schemes should aim to protect the key characteristics of transport corridors which contribute to the local distinctiveness of the Landscape Character Areas of the Holme Valley as described in the Heritage and Character Assessment.
-These include for instance grass verges, traditional road surfaces such as stone setts, and dry stone walls as reflected in other policies.
-Road widening schemes to improve traffic flow should also consider potential impacts on non-car users (pedestrians, cyclists and wheelchair users).
+Traffic management interventions should be designed on the basis of two principles: - The user hierarchy set out in the Kirklees Local Plan Policy LP20 and - Interventions that are the minimum necessary to achieve the traffic management objective and which do not adversely impact on the historic environment and public realm. - 3.
+Any highway works associated with new development should aim to protect the key characteristics of the Landscape Character Areas of the Holme Valley.
+These include for example grass verges, traditional road surfaces such as stone setts, and drystone walls as reflected in other policies.
+Road widening schemes to improve traffic flow should also consider potential impacts on non-car users (pedestrians, cyclists, horse riders and wheelchair users).